jaericho/jaericho.github.io/_posts/2020-02-08-Fast-Blogs.md

 Hugo had an easier startup.
 I had it working on the first try.
 It has nice a few themes I really liked, but the YAML/TOML/JSON was a little confusing.
 And I couldn't figure out how to write markdown files outside of Hugo and have them work.
 I had to first create each new post with `hugo new post` then go back and edit the file in vscode.
 I didn't figure out what `hugo new post\my-new-post.md` did in the background other than create a new file.

 Jekyll had a rougher start the first time I tried it.
 I tried it first because it was the most popular, failed, then tried Hugo.
 But after Hugo didn't pan out (I do like it, it's *almost* there), I switched back to Jekyll and GitHub Pages.
-I figure this blog using GitHub Pages will be a good way to cut my teeth on Git and hell, it's a built-in backup.)
+I figure this blog using GitHub Pages will be a good way to cut my teeth on Git and it's a built-in backup.)
 I have to use a public repo to use the free GitHub Pages service, which I didn't like at first, but then I realized, it's a blog...the source code is the final product.

 ## Benchmarks